 When a dog is pregnant, you will notice she’ll experience some major body changes like weight gain, an increase in nipple sizes, and hormonal changes.

 Among other things, hormones will make her more protective, and thus, she will start creating a nest to protect her offspring from future threats.
 She will make sure this nest is as warm, cozy, and safe as possible, so don’t be surprised if she acts aggressively towards those who may come near the nest.
-You can read more on our blog about Pregnancy In Dogs.
+You can read more about these changes in our blog about Pregnancy In Dogs.

-However, this is not the only cause of nesting.
+However, this is not the only cause of nesting behavior in dogs.
 A dog doesn’t necessarily have to be pregnant in order to experience nesting behavior.

 Nesting behavior in dogs